Academic Advising and Academic Support Services

 Advising for first-year students begins prior to the first day of classes.
 Once students choose Le Moyne College, they receive Heading to the Heights, a First-year Student Guide, and access to an Online Advanced Registration System (OARS) that prepares them for a one-day “Summer Welcome” where they will meet an academic advisor in their major, draft their fall course schedule and take placement tests.
 This pre-college program is designed to acquaint students and their parents primarily with the academic aspects of the first-year experience.

-During their fall semester, first-year students are assigned to an academic advisor in their major or, if undeclared, with a professional advisor in the Office for Academic Advising and Support.
+During their fall semester, first-year students are assigned to an academic advisor in their major or, if undeclared, with a professional advisor in the Student Success Center.
 The student’s first-year advisor should be considered a primary mentor and is critical in helping the new student develop the skills necessary to make valuable decisions throughout their academic career and in their major.
 Frequent interaction between first-year advisor and student is essential, especially in the first semester.
 After the first year, students either continue to meet with their advisor or are assigned an upper-division faculty advisor who typically counsels sophomores, juniors, seniors and transfer students.
 Transfer students who are undeclared are advised by the Advisor for Transfer Student Engagement.

 The Advisor/Advisee Relationship

 The advisor and student share equal responsibility to develop a meaningful relationship.
 Advisors can provide guidance and mentoring to help students make informed choices.
 However, students are ultimately responsible for meeting the requirements of their degree programs.